f2calv/NetCore3BugCheck/README.md

 # SSL Handshake failed with OpenSSL error

-This is a demo repository replicating SSL issues .NET Core 3.0 preview 8.
+This is a demo repository replicating OpenSSL security level issues/solutions when connecting to a downlevel SSL certificate (i.e. low TLS version) from a .NET application running in a Linux container.

 For the full thread see [see Github issue 40538](https://github.com/dotnet/corefx/issues/40538).

 ## Conclusion

 The Debian Buster image has raised the OpenSSL TLS security level to 2.
 Adding the below to the Dockerfile in the .NET Core 3.0 app downlevels the OpenSSL TLS security level to 1, which is a level then compatible with the current Oanda SSL certificate on (https://api-fxpractice.oanda.com);

 ```dockerfile